minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 <!--
 The above discusses some of the current features and technical details of Kcover.

-[click] This project is now open sourced, and you can find it at here.
+Glad, [click] this project is now already open sourced, and you can find it at here, with the QR code on the screen.

 We warmly welcome everyone to help us; suggestions or feedback are greatly appreciated.
 -->

 ---